-The amplitude of structure inferred by the CMB, whether through lensing reconstruction or its impact on the power spectra, is inextricably tied to the optical depth to reionization; indeed the optical depth has long been recognized as a main source of uncertainty in neutrino mass constraints based purely on the growth of structure~\cite{Kaplinghat:2003bh, CMB-S4:2016ple}. \Cref{fig:summnu-violin-act-vary-lowz-low-E} displays the impact of large-scale polarization data from \Planck{}, which directly measure $\tau_\mathrm{reio}$, on neutrino mass inference.
+The amplitude of structure inferred by the CMB, whether through lensing reconstruction or its impact on the power spectra, is inextricably tied to the optical depth to reionization; indeed the optical depth has long been recognized as a main source of uncertainty in neutrino mass constraints based purely on the growth of structure~\cite{Kaplinghat:2003bh, CMB-S4:2016ple}. \Cref{fig:mnu3-lens-spaghetti-geometry-vs-structure} suggests that CMB lensing data prefer a greater amplitude of structure than predicted by \LCDM{} on length scales larger than the neutrino free-streaming scale and smaller than the nonlinear scale,\footnote{ As mentioned previously, the lensing amplitude as inferred from the two-point statistics of the temperature and polarization spectra~\cite{Planck:2018lbu, Planck:2018vyg} is even larger than that inferred from lensing spectra reconstructed via four-point statistics.
+The analysis of \cref{fig:summnu-violin-vary-lensing-asmear-desi-des-none} in \cref{app:lensing-asmear}, however, shows that current CMB lensing datasets yield independent neutrino mass constraints that are consistent with (if not more constraining than) that inferred from the smearing of the acoustic peaks alone, confirming their robustness to a possible lensing anomaly inferred from peak smearing~\cite{Green:2024xbb}. } which could be explained if \Planck{}'s measurement of $\tau_\mathrm{reio}$~\cite{Planck:2018vyg} were biased low.
+Namely, the small-scale anisotropies precisely measure the amplitude $A_s e^{- 2 \tau_\mathrm{reio}}$, whereas late-time structure depends only on $A_s$.
+Inference of the lensing amplitude parameter $A_L$ different from unity could be explained if \Planck{}'s measurement were biased by $\Delta \tau_\mathrm{reio} = - (A_L - 1) / 2$.

+\Cref{fig:summnu-violin-act-vary-lowz-low-E} displays the impact of large-scale polarization data from \Planck{}, which directly measure $\tau_\mathrm{reio}$, on neutrino mass inference.